 Give me synthetic...

-This is Daniel Romano: open and real with you, the listener, like a brother or dear friend (who, granted, spends half his time alone, reading poetry and mysticism).
+This is Daniel Romano: open and real with you, the listener, like a brother (who spends half his time alone, reading poetry and mysticism).

 The title track could be about love or it could be about art: “I just can’t hide it anymore / There’s things I need to say / These visions that I’ve got / They just won’t go away.”
-Being the title track, the words sound like the manifesto of someone whose artistic spirit was liberated during the making of Finally Free.
+The words sound like the manifesto of someone whose artistic spirit was liberated during the making of Finally Free.
 I love the bridge: “Maybe I’m lost in a reverie / Maybe a trick of the light / [But] maybe I see what I hold in my heart / And others aren’t seeing it right.”

-Even when I can’t parse the lyrics so confidently (and, especially where the more metaphorical songs are concerned, like Lilac About Thy Crown, who’s to say I've understood it correctly?), Daniel’s ability to hone in on an evocative phrase or image helps lodge the songs in my heart.
+Even when I can’t parse the lyrics so confidently, Daniel’s ability to hone in on an evocative phrase or image helps anchor the songs.
 “Contented and still, with my senses expressed — / Where can I take my rest?”
 “And me, I cannot be more lonely, I cannot be more lonely.”
 “The days are gathering in pyramids.”

-The music was recorded mostly by Daniel himself.
-In that way, it calls Paul McCartney’s self-titled to mind, all the more so since Daniel — like Paul is a terrific drummer.
-But really the sound is more like a slightly punkier, slightly funkier, and somewhat more ragged and lo-fi Rolling Thunder Revue — the aesthetic of 1976 with the precision and melodic focus of 1975, let's say.
-If you like the 75 live version of Tonight You’ll Be Staying Here with Me, Visions of the Higher Dream is likely to win you over fast.
+The sound is like a punkier, funkier, and more lo-fi Rolling Thunder Revue — the aesthetic of 1976 with the precision and melodic focus of 1975, let's say.
+If you like the ’75 live version of Tonight You’ll Be Staying Here with Me, Visions of the Higher Dream should win you over fast.

 If the album as a whole sounds samey to start with, give it time.
-Daniel is a master of — well, catchy vocal melodies, first and foremost, the kind that grab your attention early and make you want to relisten to a song just to indulge in its chorus but also of little details.
-There are countless great flourishes and melody lines that weave in and out of the arrangements (the organ runs in the chorus of Nothing is Still in a Shaken Heart! the electric-guitar-&-drum-punctuated exclamations of “feudal lord” in the opener! the way the feedback at its end segues into the shimmering, billowing starlight of the horn-led intro to I Cannot Be More Lonely!), and plenty of surprising turns, like the full-on psychedelia in the middle of the straightforwardly funky ala The-Band-in-’75 Nobody Sees a Lowered Face, or the aforementioned quiet bit in Lilac About Thy Crown.
+Daniel is a master of — well, catchy vocal melodies, first and foremost, the kind that grab your attention early and make you want to relisten to a song just to indulge in its chorus — but also of little details.
+There are great flourishes and melody lines that weave in and out of the arrangements (the organ runs in the chorus of Nothing is Still in a Shaken Heart, the electric-guitar-&-drum-punctuated exclamations of “feudal lord” in the opener, the way the feedback at its end segues into the shimmering, billowing starlight of the horn-led intro to I Cannot Be More Lonely), and surprising turns, like the psychedelia in the middle of the funky ala The-Band-in-’75 Nobody Sees a Lowered Face, or the quiet bit in Lilac About Thy Crown.

 It took me more than a year of steady listening to realize that every song on here is excellent (though the greatest songs do tower over the others).
 But I got there.
-Come back to thank me when you do too.
+Come back to thank me (or better, Daniel) when you do too.

 (Back to: A Personal Canon)